MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 For the rest of the settings in the other tabs, you can leave them as default or change something according to your requirements

 Creation of a new SQL MI instance can take up to 6 hours.
 Once the SQL MI instance is created, you will need to provide the Aquila Resource Provider with permissions to access this SQL MI instance.
-To do that, open the details of this SQL MI instance, and click on 'Access Control (IAM)'.
-In the top menu bar, click on '+Add' and the click on 'Add role assignment'.
+To do that, open the details of this SQL MI instance, and select *Access Control (IAM)*.
+In the top menu bar, select *+Add* and then select *Add role assignment*.

 There will be a pane that opens up on the right.
 The values to be input are: